Kat632/P2-Play-Your-Cards-Right/README.md

 *   [JavaScript](https://www.javascript.com/) - This project uses JavaScript to dynamically updated the content of the web page based on the interactions of the user.

-*	[Font Awesome](https://fontawesome.com/) - Font awesome Icons are used for the What We Do information boxes on the home page and the social media links contained in the Footer section of the website.
+*	[Font Awesome](https://fontawesome.com/) - Font Awesome icons are used for sound button and the social media links contained in the Footer section of the website.

 *   [Google Fonts](https://fonts.google.com/) - Google fonts are used throughout the project to import the fonts.